Personal Use: How do you “takeout” your Spotify data?

 Operation

-1. Open the Spotify client.
+1. Open the player in your browser.

 2. Run the script.